Columbia University Libraries - Accessing the Collections in Ordinary and Extraordinary Times

 -Student who have applied for but not received any other major awards, including the GSAS International Travel Award as well as awards from the Social Science Research Council, the National Science Foundation, and the Wenner-Gren Foundation.

 In addition to monies that are provided by GSAS as part of the doctoral student funding package, the Department offers supplemental funds to doctoral students for summer activities.
 These may include preliminary field research, travel to archives or locations of other relevant resources, language study, and technical training relevant to a student's research agenda.
-To apply for these funds, students must submit an application in the Spring semester (dates will be communicated by the Director of Graduate Studies and/or the Departmental Administrator) that includes a brief description of the proposed activities, a budget, and other information on status in the department as necessary.
+To apply for these funds, students must submit an application in the Spring semester (dates will be communicated by the Director of Graduate Studies and/or the Director of Academic Administration and Finance) that includes a brief description of the proposed activities, a budget, and other information on status in the department as necessary.

 Amounts are subject to change on an annual basis, depending on availability of funds.
 Eligible students should contact the DGS if they have any questions.
 Forms for this application may be obtained from the 'Forms and Documents' section of the 'Graduate Student Life' webpage, or click HERE.

 The GSAS administers a number of fellowships internally; for more information on a fellowship, follow the appropriate link to the individual fellowship page:

 - Summer and Academic Year Foreign Language and Area Studies (FLAS) scholarships are open to students whose program combines modern foreign language training with international or area studies.